How 90s hook-handed horror Candyman remains relevant on the race and class issues that continue to move us.

 Keep in mind no one else can see Candyman.
 The CCTV recording at the mental institute suggests he may be her hallucination, or a part of her personality (which, in a way, he is).

-Keep in mind that, either way, Helen is at least partly responsible for Dr Burke’s death.
+Either way, Helen is at least partly responsible for Dr Burke’s death.
 She summons Candyman knowing exactly what he’ll do.
 Meanwhile Candyman, who supposedly magics Helen to other locations at other points in the film, here only gives her a cover to escape.
 That ties in with him being her hallucination.

 Sweets to the sweet?